camharris/volatility-oracle/Readme.md

 Once the bridge is created, a job can be created with [this job spec](./chainlink_job_spec.json), be sure to update the address to your own oracle contract address

+### Chainlink Node deployment
+For our Chainlink node deployment we used our [AWS CDK application](https://github.com/camharris/chainlink-infra-cdk) for easily deployments into AWS.

 ## Development and running
 The development environment is managed by docker-compose.
 The application code is mounted in a volume using docker compose meaning while running the application you're able edit the code while the application is running thanks to the use of uvicorn
 ```